How Much COVID Vaccine Is Going In The Trash?

-Category: World Politics Hits: 0ProPublica is a Pulitzer Prize-winning investigative newsroom.
+Category: World Politics Hits: 2ProPublica is a Pulitzer Prize-winning investigative newsroom.
 Sign up for The Big Story newsletter to receive stories like this one in your inbox.
 As reports emerge across the country of health facilities throwing out unused and spoiled COVID-19 vaccines, some state governments are failing to track the wastage as required by the Centers for Disease Control and Prevention, leaving officials coordinating immunization efforts blind to exactly how many of the precious, limited doses are going into the trash and why.
 In Washington, a health facility allegedly threw out some COVID-19 vaccine doses at the end of workers’ shifts because staff believed state guidelines blocked them from giving unused shots to people below the top priority tier.
 In Maryland, workers appear to have tossed thawed doses when they ran out of time to administer them safely.
 How many doses, exactly, have been wasted in those states is unknown because neither state is tracking unused or wasted vaccines.

 Read more https://crooksandliars.com/2021/02/how-much-vaccine-is-trashed